JiaweiChenC/Robot-evolving/README.md

 and select the winners inside each group, the winners are selected based on their fitness(the move distance), we also make use of shared memory in the selection process.

-# To run this code
+# How to run this code
 To run the algorithm with parallel implemention:
 1. enter algorithm/cuda
 2. $make evolution